 The ward consists of the following villages Ga-Sebone, Ga-Mokganya.
 Riverside, Ga-Masekela, Ga-Kgatla, Ga-Makgato, Ga-Rakubu, Ga-Mmasa and Masedi.
 The ward falls under Ramokgopa Traditional authority.
-The total population in the ward is 8,511 with a total by community.
+The total population in the ward is 8,511 with a total voter registration of 4,531.
+The total households in the ward is 2,407.
+The main source of energy within the Ward is electricity.